 To Pay Or Not Pay

 On the surface, refusing to pay for college may seem cruel to parents.
 But it is a pragmatic and loving decision that has the entire family’s best interests at heart.
 Having said that, choosing low-risk investment opportunities while your children are young can help you to prevent these harsh decisions by offering an alternative way to pay for your child’s college tuition.
+Putting aside retirement savings is already a stressful endeavor, you don’t want it to also harm your relationship with your children because you sacrificed too much of your own future.
 Taking steps right now can mean the difference between risk and reward.